DannieBGoode/opensx70/_posts/2020/08/2020-08-27-the-i-question.md

 ### COMMERCIAL I-TYPE ADAPTERS

-It is my opinion that whaever company comes up with a commercial solution has the change of big success.
-[2ndShotSX70](http://2ndshotsx70.blogspot.com/) tried, unfortunately it is no longer a solution, but it has been a traiblazer.
+It is my opinion that whatever company comes up with a commercial solution has the change of big success.
+[2ndShotSX70](http://2ndshotsx70.blogspot.com/) tried, unfortunately it is no longer a solution, but it has been a trailblazer.
 You can still get the [3D printed parts from Shapeways](https://www.shapeways.com/product/VQ3R423JH/i-type-sx70-mod-power-pack-body?optionId=73875978&li=shops) but that is not a ready to use solution and now there are missing parts.

 A solution has to use rechargeable batteries, and, it would be nice that it used regular batteries, like AAA.